 Time Frame: 6 months and 1 year

-PFS rates were defined as the percentage of participants alive and without progression as assessed by the investigator according to RECIST v1.1.
-Progressive disease (PD) was defined as at least a 20% increase in the sum of the longest diameters of target lesions, taking as reference the smallest sum of the longest diameters of the target lesions recorded since the treatment started, including screening, or the appearance of one or more new lesions.
+PFS rates were defined as the percentage of participants alive and without PD as assessed by the investigator according to RECIST v1.1 at 6 months and 1 year after randomization.
+PD was defined as at least a 20% increase in the sum of diameters of target lesions, taking as reference the smallest sum of diameters at prior timepoints, including baseline.
+In addition, the sum of diameters also demonstrated an absolute increase of ≥ 5 mm.
+Kaplan-Meier method was used to estimate the median.
+95% CI for median was computed using the method of Brookmeyer and Crowley.
+Percentages have been rounded off.

 6 months and 1 year